samolego/Canta/README.md

 ## Features

-* no bricking - if you remove essential app you will need to do factory reset, but that's it!
+* no bricking - if you remove essential app and get stuck in a bootloop after reboot - you will need to do factory reset, but that's it!
 * auto detect previously uninstalled apps if you've already removed any using adb